 My sweet girls,

-First, let me give you some background on my road toward knowing the God of the Universe and His precious son, Jesus.
-If I haven’t already told you, the home I grew up in was insecure and unstable.
-Alcohol and constant conflict affected our parent’s ability to be there for us.
+First, let me give you some background on my road toward knowing the God of the Universe and His beloved son, Jesus.
+If I haven’t already told you, the home I grew up in was dysfunctional.
+Alcohol and constant fighting filled our home with fear and insecurity.
 My father had an explosive temper, and we never knew what would trigger it.
 It was a very scary world for me and my siblings.
 I longed for deliverance.

 At age fifteen, I had seen enough of life to wish I hadn’t been born.
 I did not want to grow up and live the life my parents were living.
 I felt no hope, no joy, and no purpose for my life.